Vaccine type: Live-attenuated virus vaccine

 - Whether or not they recall a history of chickenpox disease.
 Do not do serology to check varicella immunity.

-- If they have had herpes zoster in the past.
+- If they have had herpes zoster in the past - it is recommended to allow 12 months between zoster episode and zoster vaccination.

 - If they are living with someone who is immunocompromised.